Perspective (graphical): Examples of two-point perspective

-Three-point perspective
+Examples of three-point perspective

-Curvilinear perspective
+Examples of curvilinear perspective

 Additionally, a central vanishing point can be used (just as with one-point perspective) to indicate frontal (foreshortened) depth.

 History

 Early history

 The earliest art paintings and drawings typically sized many objects and characters hierarchically according to their spiritual or thematic importance, not their distance from the viewer, and did not use foreshortening.
 The most important figures are often shown as the highest in a composition, also from hieratic motives, leading to the so-called "vertical perspective", common in the art of Ancient Egypt, where a group of "nearer" figures are shown below the larger figure or figures; simple overlapping was also employed to relate distance.
 Additionally, oblique foreshortening of round elements like shields and wheels is evident in Ancient Greek red-figure pottery.

 Systematic attempts to evolve a system of perspective are usually considered to have begun around the fifth century BC in the art of ancient Greece, as part of a developing interest in illusionism allied to theatrical scenery.
 This was detailed within Aristotle's Poetics as skenographia: using flat panels on a stage to give the illusion of depth.
 The philosophers Anaxagoras and Democritus worked out geometric theories of perspective for use with skenographia.
 Alcibiades had paintings in his house designed using skenographia, so this art was not confined merely to the stage.
 Euclid in his Optics (c.
 300 BC) argues correctly that the perceived size of an object is not related to its distance from the eye by a simple proportion.
 In the first-century BC frescoes of the Villa of P. Fannius Synistor, multiple vanishing points are used in a systematic but not fully consistent manner.

 Chinese artists made use of oblique projection from the first or second century until the 18th century.
 It is not certain how they came to use the technique; Dubery and Willats (1983) speculate that the Chinese acquired the technique from India, which acquired it from Ancient Rome, while others credit it as an indigenous invention of Ancient China.
 Oblique projection is also seen in Japanese art, such as in the Ukiyo-e paintings of Torii Kiyonaga (1752–1815).